bengetch/otel-go/README.md

 ## TODO

-- Write docs on how existing instrumentation works and how to set it up from scratch
-- Connect existing telemetry to datadog, or some other visualization backend
 - Write docs on how to configure existing instrumentation (e.g. send telemetry to collector vs service stdout vs noop)